isomerpages/moe-chijstc/_sec1-registration/Sec 1 Registration 2025.md

 in school)</p>
 </li>
 <li>
-<p>Non-online order will be applicable to students who are under the MOE/School-based
+<p>Students who are under the MOE/School-based Financial Assistance Scheme
-Financial Assistance Scheme (FAS) as they have to produce the letter of approval issued by the school during self-collection in the school.</p>
+(FAS) will purchase via non-online order as they have to produce the letter of approval issued by the school during self-collection in the school.</p>
 </li>
 <li>
 <p>Dates, time and venue for self-collection in school:</p>